Haʻapai: Geography

 Haʻapai comprises 51 islands that lie directly west of the Tonga Trench.
 They constitute a chain of both volcanic and coral islands, including Kao, the highest point in the kingdom, which stands 1046 m high.
 Farther to the east are the coral islands, which are inhabited.
 The Haʻapai archipelago lies 204 km north of Tongatapu and 130 km south of Vavaʻu.
 Seventeen of the islands are inhabited, including the main islands of Lifuka and Foa.
-The two main villages in the archipelago are Pangai on Lifuka (where Salote Pilolevu Airport is located) and Ha'ano.
+The two main villages in the archipelago are Pangai on Lifuka (where Salote Pilolevu Airport is located) and Haʻano.
 A total of 6125 people live on the Ha'apai islands (Census 2016).

 All of the larger islands of Haʻapai are in the eastern Lifuka group.
 The two largest islands are Lifuka and Foa which in 2016 had recorded populations of 2,205 and 1,392 people respectively.
 The next largest are Nomuka and Haʻano, which have four villages, with a combined population of 910.
 To the south of these islands is ʻUiha, which has two villages with a combined population of 695. ʻUiha is also the site of ancient burial grounds and an ancient monument.

 The large islands of Tofua (an active volcano) and Kao (a dormant volcano) are in the far west.
 The islands of the Kotu group, locally known as Lulunga, are in the southwest of the archipelago.
 The islands of the Nomuka group, locally known as ʻOtu Muʻomuʻa, are farther south.
 The Hunga Tonga–Hunga Ha'apai volcano is located in the southwest of Haʻapai.

 Humpback whales migrate to the area during their “wintering” seasons.